ANKUSHE/Terraform-test-repo/README.md

 # Terraform-test-repo
-This repo is created by using terraform
+This repo is created by using terraform manually changes